pavel-shyrko/MCP-Server/README.md

     ```

 ## Configuration
-- Environment variables and configuration can be set in the Docker Compose file or as needed in the code.
+- Configuration is managed via `app/config.py` and environment variables.
+Adjust as needed for your deployment.

 ## License